VA Home Care in San Diego

 When approved:

 In our region, the VA Community Care Network is administered by TriWest Healthcare Alliance (Region 4 — California).
-TriWest coordinates authorizations between the VA and approved providers like All Heart Home Care.
+TriWest coordinates authorizations between the VA and approved providers, such as All Heart Home Care.

 WHAT'S INCLUDED WHEN YOU'RE APPROVED.